pivotal/blog/content/post/test-driven-development-for-data-science.md

 brew install apache-spark
 ~~~

-We then add the SPARK_HOME to the bash profile:
+Afterwards we need to add this to the bash profile:

 ~~~ssh
 export SPARK_HOME="/usr/local/Cellar/apache-spark/2.0.0/libexec/"
 ~~~

-> _Tip: You might want to change Spark logger setting from INFO to ERROR_
+_Tip: You might want to change Spark logger setting from `INFO` to `ERROR`_

-> Change logging settings:
+_Change logging settings:_

-> * `cd /usr/local/Cellar/apache-spark/2.0.0/libexec/conf`
+* _`cd /usr/local/Cellar/apache-spark/2.0.0/libexec/conf`_
-> * `cp log4j.properties.template log4j.properties`
+* _`cp log4j.properties.template log4j.properties`_
-> * Set info to error: `log4j.rootCategory=ERROR, console`
+* _Set info to error: `log4j.rootCategory=ERROR, console`_

-> The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph and this can be a lot if there are many transformations at each stage.
+_The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph and this can be a lot if there are many transformations at each stage._

 We create the test script `test_clustering.py` and implement clustering in `clustering.py` script.
 Now let’s start test driving our code: